Small Business Administration

 - Veteran Pledge Initiative - This initiative is a commitment by top national, regional, and community lenders to collectively increase their lending activity to veterans by five percent per year for the next five years.
 This will help veterans become entrepreneurs.

-- Women-Owned Small Business Designation – This designation allows preferential treatment to federal procurement opportunities.
+- Women-Owned Small Businesses – This designation allows preferential treatment to federal procurement opportunities.
 To be eligible, a firm must be at least 51% owned and controlled by one or more women.